aloha-fim/kam_second/README.md

 - I hope to continue improving the app so that runners can focus on their perspective that can transform challenges into growth.

-- In the future, the app could find runners with like-minded reasons for overcoming the marathon to run together as a group.
+- In the future, the app could find runners with like-minded reasons for overcoming the marathon to run together as a group or at least know they are in the race.
 - They can validate their success after the race.
 This would be something cool to build upon.
 ```